stephenpkelly/stephen.github.io/about/index.md

 Background:

   * I have always been very fond of grand structures and in 2011 I graduated from DIT with a BEng in Structural Engineering.
-Engineering was always about the problem solving for me and in my penultimate year of study a lecturer of [mine](http://www.colincaprani.com/) introduced us to programs he had devolved for structural analysis.
+Engineering was always about the problem solving for me and in my penultimate year of study a lecturer of [mine](http://www.colincaprani.com/) introduced us to programs he had developed for structural analysis.
 I was fascinated at how simple yet complex they were.
 From there my focus shifted to data and modelling.
 Although I still marvel at great engineering and architectural feats around the World, in truth I fell out of love with the limitations Joe Engineer had.
     I enjoy and relate to this quote by Jack Handey when I think of my engineering days

 >I had dreams once.
 Once I wanted to build the world’s longest suspension bridge.
 But then I found out someone else had already done it.